 If you have three ticks in the above checklist, then applying for your marriage allowance can be done easily through HMRC, online or by phone (0300 200 3300).
 The lower earner should complete the application as you’ll be transferring their allowance- you’ll need your National Insurance numbers and ID.

 You can backdate any marriage allowance claims from 5th April 2016 so long as both you and your partner met the eligibility requirements in each year.

 This isn’t something that needs to be renewed every year, once you’ve set it up with HMRC the allowance will be automatically transferred until you cancel it.
 If your relationship or income changed you can cancel the marriage allowance online or by calling 0300 200 3300.

 Hopefully, this post has told you all you need to know about the marriage allowance- if you fancy finding out more ways you could save some cash, check out some of our other articles here!

 How long will it take?

 The allowance comes into effect by changing your partners’ tax code, this can sometimes take HMRC up to two months to process.
 It’s a little different if your partner is self-employed, instead of coming into effect when they file their self-assessment tax return.

-Understanding your taxes is just one part of getting your finances under control- at Nova, we want to help you improve your spending habits with our free gamified app.
+Understanding your taxes is just one part of getting your finances under control- at Cash Coach, we want to help you improve your spending habits with our free gamified app.
 Are you ready to start your financial journey?